xcoffeetommyx/The-Locked-Hour/MANUSCRIPT.md

 I walked over.

+Thomas

 "Can I ask you something?"

 He looked up.

+The Old Man

 "You just did."

 I couldn't help smiling.

+Thomas

 "Fair enough."

 He smiled back.

+The Old Man

 "What did you want to know?"

+Thomas

 "...What's your name?"